jollactic/MC_Hopper/README.md

 The accumulated time and the lifetime of the current frame.
 These are printed in the standard output from the code.

 The evolution of the system is recorded in the file `KMC.xyz`.
 The first line of this file gives the the number of recorded frames after which blocks describing these frames follows.
 The blocks first give the number of lattice sites.
-Each lattice site, in each of the frames, are represented by an integer number specifying the species occupying the lattice site followed by the corresponding cartesian coordinate to that site.
+Each lattice site, in each of the frames, are represented by an integer number specifying the species occupying the lattice site followed by the corresponding cartesian coordinate of that site.